Tuesday, 2 April 2019

 Air support for the assault on 6 June can be considered under two headings – direct and indirect support.
 Direct support operations were not particularly successful.
 Poor visibility prevented Allied bombers from bombing four out of the five landing beaches accurately.
 The bomber crews were told to delay the release of their weapons to ensure that they did not hit the Allied landing forces, but the majority delayed too long and dropped their bombs well behind the German beach defences.
 At the same time, the uncertain situation on the beaches at first left little scope for the Allied tactical air forces to intervene, and there were hardly any requests for close air support from the ground troops.[22]

 However, away from the beaches, the position was very different.
-The Allied air forces maintained absolute control of the air over Normandy and prevented all but the most limited and ineffective action by the German Air Force.
+The Allied air forces maintained absolute control of the air over Normandy and prevented all but the most limited and ineffective action by the Luftwaffe.
 RAF fighters and maritime aircraft, working closely with the Allied navies, blocked the movement of German naval craft towards Normandy from both the North Sea and the Atlantic.
 Later in the day, Allied tactical aircraft began to observe and attack German ground forces attempting to move towards the Normandy coast.[23]

 The development of air operations after the landings did not entirely conform to earlier Allied expectations.
-The German Air Force proved completely unable to mount a sustained challenge to the RAF and the USAAF over Normandy and never presented a significant threat to Allied ground troops.
+The Luftwaffe proved completely unable to mount a sustained challenge to the RAF and the USAAF over Normandy and never presented a significant threat to Allied ground troops.
 The air battle that Leigh-Mallory had anticipated simply failed to materialise.
 In the meantime, German attempts to counter-attack into the landing area gave the Allied tactical air forces their first opportunity to influence hostilities decisively.

 Two particular episodes may be cited.
 In the first, the Panzer Lehr division, advancing north towards the coast on 7 June, was exposed to a series of devastating air attacks that destroyed 90 tanks and supporting vehicles and prevented them from relieving forward units fighting near to the landing beaches.[24]
-Three days later, a vital German headquarters, Panzer Group West, which was responsible for planning another counter-attack, was located by Allied intelligence and immediately attacked by RAF Typhoons and Mitchells.
+Three days later, a vital German headquarters, Panzer Group West, which was responsible for planning another counter-attack, was located by Allied intelligence at the village of La Caine and immediately attacked by RAF Typhoons and Mitchells.
 The headquarters was completely destroyed; the commanding general, Von Schweppenburg, was wounded, his entire staff was killed, and the planned counter-attack was subsequently cancelled.[25]

 Daylight assembly or manoeuvre by